JaqiKal/tic-tac-toe/README.md

 # Tic Tac Toe - A game for all times

-* REMEMEBER TO CHANGE PIC TO LATEST AND GREATEST!!!!

 ![The website shown on a variety of screen sizes](/documentation/doc-images/amiresponsive.webp)

 Visit the deployed site: [Tic-Tac-Toe](https://jaqikal.github.io/tic-tac-toe/index.html)

 Tic-Tac-Toe, also known as Noughts and Crosses, is a two-player game where the objective is to align three of your symbols (X or O) in a row, column, or diagonal to win the game.
-This web application manages player interactions, tracks the game state, and checks for win conditions or a draw.
+This web application manages one player and computer interaction, tracks the game state, and checks for win conditions or a draw.
 It has a basic game logic.
 The aim was to make it functional, accessible and set a foundation for future enhancements.

 Get set for Toe-to-Toe Tic-Tac-Toe!
 No need to gather pals—just choose your symbol and jump into the tic-tac-tussle.
 Are you ready for the challenge?
 Let's see who conquers the grid!